 VOF provides an array of services to landowners free of charge, such as interpreting existing easements, reviewing and approving plans for activities on easement properties, and responding to questions and inquiries from easement landowners and prospective buyers.

 The following are services for which a fee is charged in order to defray the costs incurred by VOF.
-If you have questions about these services or fees, contact your local VOF office.
+The Open-Space Lands Preservation Trust Fund (PTF) is available to income-eligible landowners to help with some of the costs associated with conveying or improving an easement.
+If you have questions about these services, fees, or PTF, contact your local VOF office.

 Easement Acquisition Fees and Services

 Processing Fee for New Easements: $1,500.
 This fee covers VOF’s due diligence review and analysis work and will be charged prior to the Board of Trustee’s review of each easement proposal.
 Easement proposals already in progress prior to adoption of this fee on September 29th, 2016 will be exempt.